luky1971/g_tessla/README.md

 Guibas, L. and Stolfi, J. Primitives for the manipulation of general subdivisions and the computation of Voronoi.
 ACM Trans.
 Graph.
 1985;4(2):74-123.

-g_tessellate_area uses exact arithmetic routines and geometric predicates provided by
+g_tessla uses exact arithmetic routines and geometric predicates provided by

 Shewchuk, J.R.
 1996.
 Routines for Arbitrary Precision Floating-point Arithmetic and Fast Robust Geometric Predicates.

-g_tessellate_area uses the GROMACS molecular simulation package API.
+g_tessla uses the GROMACS molecular simulation package API.
 Copyright (c) 1991-2000, University of Groningen, The Netherlands.
 Copyright (c) 2001-2004, The GROMACS development team.
 Copyright (c) 2013,2014, by the GROMACS development team,